bixat/github_snitch/README.md

 ## Tips
 > [!TIP]
 > Is preferable to use empty repo for reporting issues & bugs then transfer important items to main repo

 > [!TIP]
 > For send screenshot to user from issue comment use some website for upload image and add link to comment, don't use screenshot from github repo because it will not work

-> [!TIP]
-> For send screenshot to user from issue comment use some website for upload image and add link to comment, don't use screenshot from github repo because it will not work